giraldiego/NOIR/SETUP.md

 ## Important Info

-- Read the Discord channel's pinned messages about the considerations with CGO in Requiem.
+- Read the Discord channel's pinned messages about the considerations for usign CGO in Requiem.
 - Your crosshair will dissapear when sneaking if you don't follow the MCM settings for Immersive HUD below.
-You won't know when you are being detected though, if you want to play with Spiderman's sense, disable Added [DOT CROSSHAIR](https://www.nexusmods.com/skyrimspecialedition/mods/8891) in the left pane.
-UPDATE: A better solution is you still wanna be spiderman, use this mod instead: [Dot Crosshair - With Sneak Eye](https://www.nexusmods.com/skyrimspecialedition/mods/28119)
+You won't know when you are being detected though, if you want to play with Spiderman's senses, disable [DOT CROSSHAIR](https://www.nexusmods.com/skyrimspecialedition/mods/8891) in the left pane.
+UPDATE: A better solution if you still wanna be spiderman, use this mod instead: [Dot Crosshair - With Sneak Eye](https://www.nexusmods.com/skyrimspecialedition/mods/28119)
 - NECR scripts trigger the first time you equip a crossbow, it is desirable to do this outside of combat.
-Some user reported a crash when he picked a crossbow and tried to equip it in a heavy loaded cell inside combat.
+Some user reported a crash when he picked a crossbow and tried to equip it inside combat.
 To avoid this situation, the first time you ever equip your crossbow, don't do it in combat.
 - To avoid save corruption and crashes due to wrong save states, follow the MCM configuration for SSSO below.
 - If you can't dodge roll using CGO, check this [vid](https://youtu.be/RjhS9LvEaSM) for a solution.
 - [More Bandit Camps](https://www.nexusmods.com/skyrimspecialedition/mods/1994) has been tweaked to use a % chance for a bandit to get cloned instead of a fixed multiplier (2x, 3x, 4x, etc).
-The default value is 10%, but veteran players could use values like 40%.
+The default value is 10%, but veteran players could use values above 40%.

 ## Current issues v1.3.6